-Prosecutors fine Bosch 90 million euro for illicit emissions software
+Prosecutors fine Bosch 90 million euros for emissions cheating role

 BERLIN (Reuters) - Automotive supplier Bosch has agreed to pay a 90 million euros ($100.21 million) fine for lapses in supervisory duties which enabled carmakers to engage in emissions cheating, German prosecutors in the city of Stuttgart said on Friday.

+The auto industry’s diesel emissions cheating scandal, where carmakers used engine management control software to throttle back real-world pollution levels during tests, was made possible with the help of Bosch technology, prosecutors said.

-Privately-held Bosch, the world’s biggest automotive supplier, delivered around 17 million technical devices equipped with engine management software, including tools that allowed carmakers to manipulate emissions tests, prosecutors said in a statement.
+Privately-held Bosch, the world’s biggest automotive supplier, delivered around 17 million technical devices equipped with engine management software, prosecutors said in a statement.

 Bosch has accepted the fine and will not appeal the decision, they added.

+Prosecutors imposed a 2 million euros fine for a “regulatory offense” and a further 88 million euros to penalize “economic benefits,” Bosch said in a statement on Thursday.

+Bosch said, “With the issue of the notice of fine, the investigations conducted by the Public Prosecutor’s Office of Stuttgart against Bosch as a supplier of engine control units for diesel engines has been completed.”

-Volkswagen used software provided by Bosch to help the carmaker mask illegal pollution in diesel-engined vehicles.
+Volkswagen used Bosch software elements to help the carmaker mask illegal pollution in diesel-engined vehicles.
+Engine management software was used to measure the steering wheel angle to gauge whether the car was on a test bench.

 Volkswagen has borne the brunt of penalties and fines for emissions cheating since carmakers, rather than suppliers are responsible for certifying that cars meet clean air rules.

-Reporting by Tassilo Hummel; Editing by Edward Taylor
+Reporting by Tassilo Hummel; Editing by Edward Taylor and Thomas Escritt